aws/aws-cli/index.md

 # Welcome!

 Home for the future contribution guide for the AWS CLI.
-Coming soon!
+It's coming soon!